openebs/velero-plugin/README.md

 newschedule     Enabled   2019-05-13 15:15:39 +0530 IST   */5 * * * *   720h0m0s     2m ago        <none>
 ```

 During the first backup iteration of a schedule, full data of the volume will be backed up.
 For later backup iterations of a schedule, only modified or new data from the previous iteration will be backed up.
+Since Velero backup comes with [retain policy](https://velero.io/docs/master/how-velero-works/#set-a-backup-to-expire), you may need to update the retain policy using argument `--ttl` while creating a schedule.

 *Note:*
 - _If backup name ends with "-20190513104034" format then it is considered as part of scheduled backup_

-### Restoring from a scheduled backup
-#### Restoring from a scheduled local backup/snapshot
-In case of local backups/snapshots, you can restore from any completed backup created by the schedule.

-#### Restoring from a scheduled remote/cloud backup
+#### Creating a restore from scheduled remote backup
-Since backups taken are incremental for a schedule, the order of restoring data is important.
+Since backups taken are incremental for a schedule, the order of restoring data is very important.
 You need to restore data in the order of the backups created.

 First restore must be created from the first completed backup of schedule.

 For example, below are the available backups for a schedule:
 ```